-- (a) An organic production or handing system plan as required in 3.2. - (b) Applicant's name, business name, addresses and telephone number. - (c) The name(s) of any certifying agent(s) and year(s) of application that previously made.
+- (a) An organic production or handling system plan as required in 3.2. - (b) Applicant's name, business name, addresses and telephone number. - (c) The name(s) of any previous certifying agent(s) and year(s) of application.

-- (d) Applicant need to provide a copy of noncompliance or denial of certification issued to the applicant for certification, and a description of the actions taken by the applicant to correct the noncompliance. - (e) Other information necessary to determine compliance with the regulations.
+- (d) Applicant must provide a copy of noncompliance or denial of certification issued to the applicant for certification, and a description of the actions taken by the applicant to correct the noncompliance. - (e) Other information necessary to determine compliance with the regulations.